DEA AND THEIR CAMPAIGN AGAINST CHRONIC PAIN PATIENTS

 Some people believe that a person using a opioids medication become automatically a drug addict as a result.
 An opioids medication does not make a person an addict, a person choose to become an addict if they take their medications inappropriate and not as prescribed by their doctors.

 Others believe that long-term opioids medications on patients do not work.
 Clearly those people who believe so should learn a little bit more about opioids medications and how they are either used or misused.
 People should understand the differences between an addict and dependency which are two different things.
 A person who uses opioids medication for recreational purposes can be considered a drug addict.
-A person who uses opioids medications to treat and find some level of pain relieve has a dependency, this person depends on opioids medication in order to obtain a form of pain relieve.
+A person who uses opioids medications to treat and find some level of pain reliever has a dependency, this person depends on opioids medication in order to obtain a form of pain reliever.

 What is chronic pain?

 Chronic pain is a very personal medical problems as a result of a health issue or an obtained injury that cannot be cured or treated properly as it cannot be measured by anyone other than the person suffering the issue.
 It is a condition that cannot be diagnosed by looking at someone, seen a photo, neither an MRI, CT SCAN or an X-RAY.
 Although some of this procedures can identify and diagnose a health issue, it CANNOT measure a level of pain on which an individual is.
 Although I have been able to know, that when I am in pain, my blood pressure is high.
 I have been asked few times while visiting my Doctor “are you currently in pain?” as the doctor follows by letting me know, “you blood pressure is high”.

 Opioids medications are substances that act on opioid receptors to produce morphine-like effects.
 Opioids are most often used medically to relieve pain.